Last Updated on October 31, 2024 by Ellen

 Some of the Airbnb owners have been among the kindest people we’ve met on our travels.
 This is why we slow travel!
 To meet great people as we explore Earth.

 Some Airbnb hosts have become friends.
 Like, real friends!
-If we were to return to their city – we would meet these people out for dinner or happy hour in a heartbeat.
+If we were to return to their city – we would meet these people out for dinner or happy hour in a heartbeat – in addition to stay at their properties again.

 This type of authentic connection during travel, is arguably as important as price value.

 We keep waiting for some new service comparable to Airbnb.
-Some hotels are getting into the short-term rental market, and there are a few home-stay start ups.
+Some hotels are getting into the short-term rental market, and there are a few homestay start ups.
+Of course, booking.com is an option, and we’ve occasionally used that, but not for month-long stays.
+There are a few other services like VRBO and Flipkey.

-The only method that is more cost effective that I’m aware of, is to rent fully furnished apartments from local landlords outside of Airbnb with short-term leases.
+The only method that is more cost effective that I’m aware of, is to rent fully furnished apartments from local landlords with short-term leases.
 We’ve also done that, twice.
 Each time we trusted the landlord.
 Once in Mahaual, Mexico (three months), and once in Malay, Philippines, during the pandemic (25 months).
 Both were great experiences!
+Each time we found the place by showing up and simply asking – and then going with our gut on whether we could trust the landlords.

 But what about gentrification?